crond-jaist/iotrain-lab/database/fundamental_training/protocols/rpl_routing/README.md

 		```

 6. Display details about the RPL state of all the nodes in the
 experiment by inputting the command `rpl`.
-The output should look like
+The output will be similar
-the screenshot below.
+to the screenshot below.
 	<div align=center><img src="rpl_screenshot.png"></div>

 7. As information for all the nodes gets mixed in the above output,